Are We A Fit

 And You want to work with someone who:

-Takes the roll of a guide to allow self-discovery instead of the roll of caretaker or "one who knows."
+- Takes the role of a guide to allow self-discovery instead of the role of caretaker or “expert”.

 Here is what I know: